katharineduderstadt/FIREBIRD-II_POES_electron-precip/README.md

       Contains Python code and associated files to calculate equivalent FIREBIRD counts for comparison with POES/MetOp MEPED.

-MATLAB_summary_plots
+Data_Summary
-      Contains MATLAB code and associated file used to create summary plots
+      Contains .csv file with summary data as well as summary plot for L=5.

 ## DATA